AS 4100:2020 Steel Design Calculator

 • No connection design, no composite construction (AS 2327), and no fatigue checks.

 • Effective length factors (ke) must be user-specified (default 1.0).
-Moment modification factor (αm) is auto-calculated from the moment distribution.
+Moment modification factor (αm) may be entered directly or filled from the beam statics helper.

 • The calculator assumes the default section orientation shown in the preview.
 Major and minor axis inputs are relative to that orientation.
 Rotated or sideways mono-symmetric members, such as channels, tees, and angles, should be checked in the FEA workflow.

 • Flexural-torsional buckling (Cl 6.3.3) is not performed as a separate compression member check.
-Only flexural buckling (φNc major/minor) is reported.
-Channels and angles in compression should verify FTB separately.
-A warning is issued for fabricated mono-symmetric I-sections.
+Only AS4100 flexural buckling (φNc major/minor) is reported.
+Standard tees and unlipped angles remain on that flexural path; hot-rolled channels do so when braced about the minor principal axis.
+Fabricated or non-standard monosymmetric/non-symmetric compression members should verify FTB separately.

 • Torsion is not an input in the standalone calculator.
-In the FEA tool, torsion (Bredt-Batho) is checked for closed hollow sections (RHS/CHS) only — warping torsion for open sections is not performed.
+In the FEA tool, torsion (Bredt-Batho) is checked for closed hollow sections (RHS/SHS/CHS) only; warping torsion for open sections is not performed.

 Full Documentation →